Resilient portfolios for a volatile 2026

 Bonds still have a place in investment portfolios, but they no longer serve as protection against falls in the stock markets.
 They should be viewed primarily as a source of income and require careful selection and management.
 Although some may have high rates of return compared to previous periods, they may not compensate in terms of volatility.

-Investors need to identify opportunities across the entire debt spectrum, both public and private – from corporate bonds to mortgage-backed securities – to find more stable and less correlated return alternatives to traditional markets.
+Investors need to identify opportunities across the entire spectrum of debt, both public and private—from corporate bonds to mortgage-backed securities—in order to achieve more stable returns that are less correlated with traditional markets.

 2. The critical role of active management

-During periods of greater volatility, stock performance is less dependent on macroeconomic factors and more indexed to micro-factors related to the specific fundamentals of each company.
+In periods of greater volatility, stock performance is less dependent on macroeconomic factors and more closely linked to microfactors related to the specific fundamentals of each company.

 Understanding the reality of companies – the sustainability of their profits, the investment discipline of their management team, the competitive advantages that differentiate them – becomes a central factor, and the ability to make selective allocations will depend on it.
 This ability to analyze, select, and actively manage offers advantages over passive allocation in identifying companies best positioned to deliver value.